Updated: January 19, 2026

 Downloadable Files

 Offer downloadable versions of your bio, photos, and music files for press and promoters who may need them.
+Making it as easy as possible for them to have your information on hand greatly increases your chances of getting coverage or getting booked.

 Design Tips for Your EPK